A direct response to circus artists’ questions about training during pregnancy.

 Of course, for other athletes, lifters, runners, and even from physical therapists’ and physicians’ view point, most answers would be, “of course, stretching is great!”
 And it is.
 In fact, moderate, relaxing, stretching has been shown to reduce incidences of preeclampsia, over a walking practice.
 But let’s be real, the mobility practice cirque artists have is far more intense than a “walking practice.”
 So let’s talk about specific considerations for stretching at the end of your range of motion and how pregnancy may change how your body responds.
 Stretching may also change how your pelvis feels and pelvic floor reacts during this time.

-First, let’s separate mobility into two camps.
+Then, let’s separate mobility into two camps.

 - Passive structural mobility or the amount of mobility your ligaments have.
 Ligaments attach bone to bone and are out of our conscious control.